 We trust this memorandum is of some help in evaluating and mitigating the risks involved with home equity lending in Texas.
-Should you have any questions or desire further information, the attorneys and staff of this firm stand ready to assist you.
+Should you have any questions or desire further information, the attorneys and staff of Black, Mann & Graham, L.L.P. stand ready to assist you.